jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

    - Pages that use useSearchParams() failing to prerender
    - Pages that depend on API routes failing due to static generation

+6. **Next.js 14.2.4 Compatibility Issues**
+   - `disableStaticGeneration` is no longer a recognized option in Next.js 14.2.4
+   - Client components using `useSearchParams()` must be wrapped in Suspense boundaries
+   - Database connections attempted during build time causing failures

 ## Solutions Applied

 ### Authentication Fixes